The GECKOS Survey: revealing the formation history of a barred galaxy via structural decomposition and resolved spectroscopy: Introduction

 \section{Introduction}

 An enduring challenge for galaxy evolution studies is extricating the (co)-evolution of individual stellar structures from integrated galaxy light.
-Previous statistical photometric and spectroscopic decompositions on 100s of parsec-scale imaging \citep[e.g.][]{lange2016, haeussler2022} and kiloparsec-scale integral field spectroscopic (IFS) datasets \citep[e.g.][]{johnston2017, tabor2019, oh2020, pak2021} generally divided galaxies into two components: a (de Vaucouleurs) bulge, and an (exponential) disc.
-These studies were often dictated by constraints on signal-to-noise ratio (S/N) and spatial resolution, coupled with a need for ease of automation.
-While statistical in nature, these techniques often do not account for stellar bars, other non-axisymmetric structures, nor the possibility of a non-dispersion-supported central structure.
+Previous statistical photometric and spectroscopic decompositions on 100s of parsec-scale images \citep[e.g.][]{lange2016, haeussler2022} and kiloparsec-scale integral-field spectroscopic (IFS) datasets \citep[e.g.][]{johnston2017, tabor2019, oh2020, pak2021} generally divided galaxies into two components: a (de Vaucouleurs) bulge and an (exponential) disc.
+These studies were often limited by constraints on signal-to-noise ratio (S/N) and spatial resolution, coupled with a need for automation.
+While statistical in nature, the techniques used often did not account for stellar bars, other non-axisymmetric structures, nor the possibility of a non-dispersion-supported central structure.

 Added galactic complexity reveals itself with improved spatial resolution and careful, supervised image decompositions.
 For example, fitting multiple discy components to a galaxy surface brightness profile can often yield a better fit to a galaxy’s light profile than a simple S\'{e}rsic two-component decomposition \citep{gadotti2015}.
-The era of highly-resolved (10s-100s of parsec) IFS galaxy surveys have revealed clear signatures of discrete dynamical structure in stellar kinematic maps that can be assigned to features such as nuclear discs, stellar bars, boxy/peanut bulges, and axisymmetric discs \citep[e.g.][]{gadotti2020, fraser-mckelvie2025}.
-Importantly, dynamically-cold central structures such as nuclear discs have been resolved in multiple galaxies \citep[e.g.][]{seidel2015, guerou2016, pinna2019, martig2021}; such structures are vital in determining bar ages \citep[e.g.][]{desa-freitas2023, desa-freitas2025}.
+The era of highly-resolved (10s--100s of parsecs) IFS galaxy surveys has revealed clear signatures of discrete dynamical structures in stellar kinematic maps that can be assigned to features such as nuclear discs\footnote{Here we define a nuclear disc as a central disc (typically built by a bar), of radius 100 pc -- 1 kpc \citep[see review by][]{schultheis2025}.}, stellar bars, boxy/peanut bulges, and axisymmetric discs \citep[e.g.][]{gadotti2020, fraser-mckelvie2025}.
+Importantly, dynamically-cold central structures such as nuclear discs have been resolved in multiple galaxies \citep[e.g.][though we note that in not all of these instances do we expect these discs to be bar-built]{seidel2015, corsini2016, guerou2016, sarzi2016, pinna2019, martig2021}; and are vital to determine bar ages \citep[e.g.][]{desa-freitas2023, desa-freitas2025}.
 These results build upon previous theoretical \citep{bureau2005} and observational \citep{chung2004} 1D results linking stellar kinematics along a galaxy’s photometric major axis to stellar structures such as bars and nuclear discs.